 - UCLA Application Prompts answers as an entrance exam.

 All of these requirements need to be delivered before the UCLA application deadline ends.
 The normal admission dates are from the 1st of November to the 30th of the same month every year.
 However, the application site is available from August in order to receive applications from all type of students willing to be part of such a wonderful university.

-List of Common UCLA Prompts
+List of Common UCLA Essay Prompt

 As you know, the UC application prompts are of utmost importance for the application process when you apply for the university.
 They can change the outcome of your application, making you look better and possibly – getting you an admission on the program of your liking.
 These are the most common personal statement UCLA prompts and how to answer them, take a look:

 This prompt is mainly directed to know more about your creative side, about your concept of creativity and about how creative you can be.
 If your artistic side is an important thing for you, and it actually helped to overcome any of your personal problems, you can state it here.
 However, if it is a big influence on your life, if you take creativity as an important part of your every day, this is the moment to let the admission committee know.
-Just tell them exactly what you think about creativity and how it moulds with your personality.
+Just tell them exactly what you think about creativity and how it molds with your personality.